Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: Be very careful to minimise the chance of this happening, probably use a towel on top of a plastic sheet to contain any small spills if it is done inside.
 Mop up any spills carefully.
-Use slip hazard sign.\r\nCall a first aider in the case of an injury.
+Use slip hazard sign.
+Call a first aider in the case of an injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6